Antynea/grub-btrfs/README.md

 ``` bash
 sudo /usr/bin/grub-btrfsd --help
 ```
-to get the currently running version of grub-btrfs.
+to get the currently running version of grub-btrfs and include this information in your ticket.

-#### Verbose mode of the daemon
+#### Running grub-btrfsd in verbose mode
 If you have problems with the daemon, you can run it with the `--verbose`-flag.
 To do so you can run:
 ``` bash
 sudo /usr/bin/grub-btrfsd --verbose --timeshift-auto` (for timeshift)
 # or
 sudo /usr/bin/grub-btrfsd /.snapshots --verbose` (for snapper)
 ```
-Or pass `--verbose` to the daemon using the Systemd .service-file or the OpenRC conf.d file respectively. (see Daemon installation instructions how to do that)
+Or pass `--verbose` to the daemon using the Systemd .service file or the OpenRC conf.d file respectively.

+For additional information on the daemon and its arguments, run `grub-btrfsd -h` or `man grub-btrfsd`

 - - -
 ### Development